act-rules/act-rules.github.io/_rules/letter-spacing-not-important-24afc2.md

 - [CSS Text Module Level 3 - Spacing](https://www.w3.org/TR/css-text-3/#spacing)
 - [CSS Visual formatting model details](https://drafts.csswg.org/css2/visudet.html)

-Some examples use a fixed font size to demonstrate specific aspects of the rule.
+Some examples use a fixed font size to demonstrate specific aspects of the rule (notably in order to provide a [computed][] value for the property).
 This is in general not a very good practice and should be avoided.

 ## Test Cases